usct01/data-prod/docs/user_manual.md

 Politeness of the call receiver (for example if the reciever used “thanks” at the end of the conversation)

-Here is the business value you get from some of the metrics.
+# Here is the business value from some of the metrics.
 Productivity of call center employee - based on number of calls by employee Call employee effectiveness - based on call sentiment by employee and length of call Caller Satisfaction- based on sentiment of calls by callers